 Continued from the previous page.

-I haven’t even counted my family, who send me moral support and fruitcake even though I have wandered dismayingly far from their fold; Dan and Judy Peterson, who have invested countless hours not only in managing my leftover Wisconsin affairs but also in forming the Amazon Medical Project; Kim Stokes, who manages all our U.S. administrative chores; and many friends who help in a myriad ways, from providing me with watercolor paints for my spare time to sending me Christmas cards to simply being friends.
+I haven’t even counted my family, who send me moral support and provide printing services even though I have wandered dismayingly far from their fold; Dan and Judy Peterson, who have invested countless hours not only in managing my leftover Wisconsin affairs but also informing the Amazon Medical Project, Inc.; Kim Stokes, who handles all our U.S. administrative chores; and many friends who help in myriad ways, from providing me with watercolor paints for my spare time to sending me Christmas cards to simply being friends.

 That’s about it.
 I continue to be amazed at what has grown out of my little bag of instruments and a handful of leftover vitamins.
 There’s no guarantee as to how long it will all hold together; as I age, I am spending more time in Wisconsin.
 For the last few years, I have been spending half of each year in the U.S., both for my sanity and our local staff to learn to be more independent of me; which means I now do about as much supervising of our Peruvian staff as I do working personally with our patients.

 But I still feel lucky to be doing what I am doing, and am immensely proud of our Peruvian staff and their abilities.